- What is aquaculture?

 - How can I tell if an aquaculture drug is legally marketed?

-- Does FDA assess the effect of aquaculture drugs on the environment?
+- How does FDA evaluate the impact of aquaculture drugs on the environment?

 - Is it safe for me to eat fish treated with an aquaculture drug?